BlacksilverConsulting/ImgOverlay/var/imaging/resources/migr8/README.md

 for p in /root/ImgOverlay-main/var/imaging/patches/*.patch; do ( cd / && patch -p0 -N -r- -i $p ); done
 # This is also a good time to apply the tess.yaml playbook if that's your thing:
 ansible-playbook ~/tess.yaml
-# NOTE: If you have not yet initialized CPAN on this machine, do it now or the next command will hang.
+# NOTE: If you have not yet initialized CPAN on this machine, do it now or the next command will hang until you press Enter unprompted.
 # The is the system configuration script for the application:
 sysupdate.pl
 # This is the application's background service for file and queue processing: